ZichenFrankFu/Backside_of_the_Moon/README.md

 *Sounds and Music*

 Different background music is played in different scenes.
+All the background music are made by Suno AI https://suno.com/.
+There are 6 bgm in total, including:
+1 for starting screen and dialogue;
+1 for classroom scene, 1 for classroom bad ending;
+1 for blackhole scene, 1 for blackhole bad ending;
+1 for true ending.

 *Scene Transition*